 The KonMari Method offers helpful tools, not high standards.

 I do feel it is healthy for us to strive for better.
 Kondo’s methods are within reach.
 Your results will be your results and they may not be perfect, but as long as they spark joy for you Marie will be proud.
-Any ideas of perfectionism are self-imposed at this point.
+Any ideas of perfectionism are self-imposed.